geefr/RenderFramework/README.md

 # RenderFramework
-A 3D rendering framework, developed as needed for my projects
+A 3D rendering framework, developed as needed for my projects.
+Generally I'm not updating this any more due to time, but will be pulling sections out for projects as needed.
+The most useful bit here may be the wrappers around OpenVR, which took a little while to get working the first time round.

 # Goals
 1. Support common 3D rendering techniques